cernops/jens/README.md

 and `qa`, meaning that they will always be expanded by Jens.
 This behaviour can be configured by the `mandatorybranches` configuration key.

 As environment definitions are just Yaml files, the files can be easily protected from unauthorised/accidental modification via, for instance, Gitolite rules.
-Another option is to receive changes via merge requests that will be validated by an external job under the administrator's control.
+Another option is to receive changes via merge requests that will be validated by an external continuous integration job under the administrator's control.

 ### How does an environment look like on disk?